ssmirr/appdev-chapters/adding-routes.md

 For an application that transmits information across the internet (a.k.a. a web app), the **interface** consists of a set of URLs that a user can visit.
 Each URL will either

- - display a page with some information
+ - display a page with some information (Read, or in HTTP terminology, "get")
- - trigger the storing of some information
+ - trigger the storing of some information (Create, or in HTTP terminology, "post")
- - trigger the updating of some information
+ - trigger the deleting of some information (Delete, or in HTTP terminology, "delete")
- - trigger the deleting of some information
+ - trigger the updating of some information (Update, or in HTTP terminology, "update")
  - forward to another URL
  - or some combination of the above